Note: Some of the links in this post are affiliate links. You can read my disclosure policy here.

 Isn't that also true of hardships in life?
 When the hits keep coming - when that second dose of hot water follows the first - that's often when Christ really begins to fashion us after His own likeness.
 It's where He removes our bitterness and where His sweetness comes through.
 While one adverse circumstance can help us become more Christlike, it's often the hardship on top of hardship that truly polishes and refines our faith.
 If we can help our struggling kids understand this, it can make all the difference in helping them grow instead of wilt when adversity hits.

 But that wasn't all that I learned about coffee making.
 When I tried to add boiling water to a cup at home - my favorite mug, no less - it cracked under the heat.
-Hot water started seeping down and spilled all over the counter.
+Hot water seeped down and spilled all over the counter.
 The mug was completely ruined by that water.
 I had to throw it away.

 So this is what I plan to do with my sons: I'll sit them down and teach them the art of the pour-over.
 I'll explain how the second blast of boiling water is needed to produce a beautiful, rich cuppa Joe.
 And we'll discuss how this really applies to life as well as to java.